-Lincoln's CoC benefits greatly from a homeless service system that has been stable and working collaboratively for more than 25 years.
+Lincoln's CoC benefits greatly from a homeless service system that has been stable and working collaboratively for more than 20 years.
 Agencies are well established, benefit from knowledgeable leadership, and ground level staff that historically has remarkably low turnover.
 The CoC works together well and has frequently shared or pooled resources to address issues from a community-wide perspective, as opposed to viewing services through a singular agency view.
-For example, agencies collaborated to distribute federal rent and utility assistance during the pandemic via the CARES Act, obtained funding for case managers to assist with SSI and SSDI applications, plan and administer mobile health clinics, organize and develop community-wide projects like Project Homeless Connect, implemented a Coordinated Entry system, and worked collectively to establish community wide diversion programming.
+For example, several agencies have collaborated to obtain funding for case managers to assist with SSI and SSDI applications, mobile health clinics, to organize and develop community-wide projects like Project Homeless Connect, to implement a Coordinated Entry system, and work collectively to establish a Diversion program based at Matt Talbot Kitchen & Outreach.

 A smooth delivery system, from outreach, emergency shelter, transitional housing, supportive housing, and ultimately independent living, is a strength of Lincoln's CoC.
-Other System strengths include Improved outcomes in terms of reducing the numbers of persons experiencing homelessness as well as key subpopulations including Veterans, youth, and families with children.
-Implementation of system-wide practices intended to rapidly address the housing needs of those with the most severe needs and to allocate assistance system wide based on severity of need for assistance; Implementation of the evidence-based practices listed above including Housing First Rapid Rehousing, Person Centered Care, and Trauma informed care to more effectively meet the needs of those experiencing homelessness.
+Other System strengths include: Improved outcomes in terms of reducing the numbers of persons experiencing homelessness as well as key subpopulations including Veterans, youth, and families with children.
+Implementation of system-wide practices intended to rapidly address the housing needs of those with the most severe needs and to allocate assistance system wide based on severity of need for assistance; Implementation of the evidence-based practices listed above including Housing First, Rapid Rehousing, Person Centered Care, and Trauma informed care to more effectively meet the needs of those experiencing homelessness.
 Increased coordination with all community agencies serving or interfacing with people experiencing homelessness in the community.